franciscosanchezoliver/python_base_project/README.md

-# Title of your base project
+# Base Project Template

-Some text
+This is a template to start a python project